CameronTurner/Particle_SMS_Send_Read/README.md

 # Particle_SMS_Send_Read
-Lets you read incoming messages, process the commands from them and respond with a SMS confirmation.
+This code will let you read incoming messages, process the commands from them and respond with a SMS confirmation.

+## What Devices and Software does it work with?
+    1. Particle Electron www.particle.io
+    2. Particle Electron Firmware version 6.0.1 (as tested)
+    3. Ublox module as integrated on the Particle Electron 2016-2017 model.

 ## Thank you to:
 1. ScruffR for providing the SMS send commands